stableins/stable-marketing-site/readme.md

 ### Deployment

 Creating a pull request to the master branch automatically deploys a preview build on Netlify that can be used for testing.

-You can access our Netlify account here: https://app.netlify.com/teams/stableinsurance/overview.

-Merging pull request to main builds a new production version of the site.
+Merging pull requests to the master branch builds a new production version of the site.

+You can view builds on our Netlify account here: https://app.netlify.com/teams/stableinsurance/overview.

 Additional documentation for Netlify's continues deployment configuarion can be found here: https://docs.netlify.com/configurebuilds/overview/

+### API Calls

+The site uses serverless functions called [Netlify functions](https://docs.netlify.com/functions/overview/) to make front end api calls to in house and 3rd party APIs.
+API keys are stored as environment variables within the Netlify dashboard.
+Netlify functions added to the `/functions` folder in the project root directory are automatically integrated on deployment.

+Documention for Netlify functions can be found here: https://docs.netlify.com/functions/overview/